MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/optimize-models.md

 author: BryceHo
-description: How to optimize your 3D (CAD) models to use with the Dynamics 365 Import Tool (Preview) ms.author: BryceHo ms.date: 04/18/2019 ms.service: crm-online ms.topic: article
+description: How to optimize your 3D (CAD) models to use with the Dynamics 365 Import Tool (Preview) ms.author: BryceHo ms.date: 04/24/2019 ms.service: crm-online ms.topic: article
-title: Optimize your 3D models to use with they Dynamics 365 Import Tool (Preview) ms.reviewer: v-brycho
+title: Optimize your 3D models to use with the Dynamics 365 Import Tool (Preview) ms.reviewer: v-brycho
 ---